U-Net: Description

 The U-Net architecture stems from the so-called "fully convolutional network".

 The main idea is to supplement a usual contracting network by successive layers, where pooling operations are replaced by upsampling operators.
 Hence these layers increase the resolution of the output.
 A successive convolutional layer can then learn to assemble a precise output based on this information.

 One important modification in U-Net is that there are a large number of feature channels in the upsampling part, which allow the network to propagate context information to higher resolution layers.
 As a consequence, the expansive path is more or less symmetric to the contracting part, and yields a u-shaped architecture.
 The network only uses the valid part of each convolution without any fully connected layers.
-To predict the pixels in the border region of the image, the missing context is extrapolated by mirroring the input image.
-This tiling strategy is important to apply the network to large images, since otherwise the resolution would be limited by the GPU memory.
+Therefore, the network can be trained and be run with a mix of input resolutions.
+To predict the pixels in the border region of the image, the missing context beyond the image boundary is extrapolated by mirroring the input image at the image boundaries.
+The original U-Net paper further suggested a tiling strategy, where large images are cut into overlapping tiles that are processed independently.
+This enables processing high-resolution images that would otherwise exceed the available GPU memory.
 Recently, there had also been an interest in receptive field based U-Net models for medical image segmentation.